 If you see an unknown dog yawning when you approach them, do not touch them.
 Leave their personal space and let them be!

-Vomiting and diarrhoea are signs of distress in almost all animals.
+Vomiting and diarrhea are signs of distress in almost all animals.
 The reason may range from simple indigestion to a viral infection.

-Instead of trying to treat vomiting and diarrhoea in your dog with antiemetics and antacids at home, take them to a vet.
+Instead of trying to treat vomiting and diarrhea in your dog with antiemetics and antacids at home, take them to a vet.

 33. Can I give chocolate to my dog?

 Absolutely not!
 Chocolates are treats for humans.
-If you want to reward your dog for good behaviour, please choose dog treats.
+If you want to reward your dog for good behavior, please choose dog treats.

 Chocolates are toxic for dogs.
 They contain theobromine which can lead to severe organ damage.